 This is similar in function to the [Save] button except that it always displays standard Windows 'Save As' dialog.
-You to choose the name of the file, directory, and file type (.SEQ, Type 1.
-MID, Type 0 .MID, .KAR. or .DP)
+You

 The Batch File Conversion feature converts a group of files in a folder over to another file type.
 All of the most popular audio file types are supported, as well as RealBand .SEQ files, Band-in-a-Box files, and MIDI files.